Aviance (horse): 1985: three-year-old season

 Aviance began her second campaign in the 1000 Guineas over the Rowley Mile course at Newmarket on 2 May.
 Ridden by Christy Roche she started at odds of 9/1 in a seventeen-runner field and finished well to take sixth place, three lengths behind the winner Oh So Sharp.
 In the Irish 1,000 Guineas at the Curragh three weeks later she failed to reproduce her best form and finished eleventh behind Al Bahathri.
 The filly was then dropped back to sprint distances and matched against older horses in the July Cup at Newmarket on 11 July.
 She ran well and disputed the lead for most of the way but faded in the final furlong and came home sixth of the nine runners behind Never So Bold.

 After the July Cup Aviance was formally transferred to the ownership of the Greek shipping magnate Stavros Niarchos, whose colours she carried in the five furlong William Hill Sprint Championship at York Racecourse.
-Ridden by Roche and starting at odds of 10/1 she was in contention in the first half of the race but faded in the last quarter mile to finish seventh behin Never So Bold.
+Ridden by Roche and starting at odds of 10/1 she was in contention in the first half of the race but faded in the last quarter mile to finish seventh behind Never So Bold.

 Her performances in 1985 saw her awarded a 112 rating by Timeform, 19 pounds behind Oh So Sharp who was the top-rated three-year-old filly.